Bethesda Head-On Collision Lawyer

 How Do Head-On Collisions Occur?

-Head-on collisions can occur for many reasons, while usually the cause is related to the driver being under the influence or the lack of indicating signals on the street or road.
+Head-on collisions can occur for many reasons, while usually, the cause is related to the driver being under the influence of the lack of indicating signals on the street or road.
 However, some of the common causes of head-on collisions include:

 - Impaired driving: Alcohol and drugs are often cited as a contributing cause for head-on crashes.
 Alcohol use rises in the afternoon and evening hours, which increases the chance of nighttime disorientation causing a driver to enter a lane of oncoming traffic.
 Alcohol’s ability to impair driving judgment is greatly intensified by certain over-the-counter medications.
 Drivers should not get behind the wheel if they are impaired by drugs or alcohol.